Copyright Registration Law and Your Art

 3. If a work of your art is infringed on and it's not registered, you have to go ahead and register it anyway before you can bring a copyright action in federal court (file a federal case).
 So you see, you aren't saving anything by not registering it in advance-- it has to be registered regardless if you intend to take legal action; registration is a procedural requirement in that regard.

 4. Registering your art in advance of an infringement proves prima-facie that you created the image when you say you did.
-In other words, the registration documents constitute sufficient evidence to prove that the art was created before the infringement.
+In other words, the registration documents constitute sufficient evidence to prove the art was created before the infringement.
 Without a prior registration, the date of creation could be contested; the infringers could maintain that you actually created it later than you did.
 So it all shakes out like this...
-With prior registration, the burden of proof is on the infringer to demonstrate that they created their work either before or independently of your creating yours.
+With prior registration, the burden of proof is on the infringer to demonstrate that they created their work either before or independently of you creating yours.
 Without prior registration, the burden of proof is on you to demonstrate that you created the work first, and that they willfully appropriated it for their own purposes without your consent.
-And that's a huge difference.
+That's a huge difference.

 Whether you decide to register your art or not, the least you can do is to make your copyright clear to everyone concerned.
 Place a notice on your website that all images are copyright protected.
 This notice should include the copyright symbol (c), the year (very important) and your name.
 Place copyright notices on each individual work of art as well (you can do this either on the front, or on the back if you feel the notices might in some way clash with the compositions).